kennethrrosen/Marlin-Ender-5-Plus/README.md

 # Marlin 2.0.x 3D Printer Firmware Configured for Creality Ender 5 Plus && BTT Suite

 For use with Ender 5 Plus.
+Big thanks to @KerseyFabrications.
 A good baseline if you've upgraded to <a href="https://github.com/bigtreetech">BIGTREETECH</a> hardware.
 Specifically, this firmware incorporates changes to accept several popular BIGTREETECH aftermarket modifications and add-ons:

 - BTT SKR 1.4v Turbo
 - <a href="https://github.com/bigtreetech/BIGTREETECH-Stepper-Motor-Driver">MC2208</a>